-In case T8 fluorescent lamps would no longer be available for existing installed lighting solutions, the impact would be significant.
+In case T5 and T8 fluorescent lamps would no longer be available for existing installed lighting solutions, the impact would be by far more than significant.
 The need to replace or technically change the luminaires, control gears, equipment etc. results in high investments for private, commercial or public customers.
 The installed equipment can still be used for many years when replacement lamps remain available.
 As a consequence the environment will be spoiled unnecessarily with additional waste of the discarded luminaires without having an environmental benefit.
-With a conservative assumption of a replacement need of 300 million luminaires 150 billion $\in$ would be needed (500 $\in$ per luminaire incl. installation) creating 3 Mio tons WEEE (10 kg each) of still functional and energy efficient equipment.
+With a conservative assumption of a replacement need of 300 million T8 luminaires and 200 million T5 luminaires 250 billion € would be needed (500€ per luminaire incl. installation) creating 5 Mio tons WEEE (10 kg each) of still functional and energy efficient equipment.

-The impact on industrial progress and development of new technology in the LED sector is severely hampered if the lamps at stake are removed from the market too early.
+In the absence of public funding and support programs the European industry finances this transformation almost exclusively by its own means.
 The transformation process in the European lighting industry towards LED is in full course and high investments in the new technology have to be assured.
-In the absence of public funding and support programs as they characterize other global regions, the European industry finances this transformation almost exclusively by its own means.
-Thousands of FTE's are employed in the manufacturing and supplies of Fluorescent lamps today in Europe.
+Thousands of FTE's are employed in the manufacturing and http://apps1.eere.energy.gov/buildings/publications/pdfs/ssl/caliper\recessed-troffer\2013.pdf, p.23 and p.27 supplies of fluorescent lamps today in Europe.
 LED tube alternatives are often not produced in Europe (EU-28) but mostly in Asia.